-→ Institutional investors representing a total of US\$1.2 trillion in assets submitted recommendations to the most recent review process of the Equator Principles.
-The recommendations call for alignment across the Equator Principles and accepted business and human rights standards, including the UN Guiding Principles. → Investors are participating in the RightsCo Lab project, Harnessing Big Data for Investor-Led ESG Standards to Improve Corporate Human Rights Practice, which is engaging with the Sustainability Accounting Standards Board (SASB) to develop and define a strengthened set of disclosure standards that investors can use to persuade companies to improve labor rights for both direct employees and supply chain workers.
-Efforts to enable remedy for victims → In July 2019, institutional investors including BlackRock were among the 206 major businesses that signed a "friend of the court" brief filed by the Human Rights Campaign and four other NGOs with the U.S. Supreme Court.
+- → Institutional investors representing a total of US\$1.2 trillion in assets submitted recommendations to the most recent review process of the Equator Principles.
+The recommendations call for alignment across the Equator Principles and accepted business and human rights standards, including the UN Guiding Principles. - → Investors are participating in the RightsCo Lab project, Harnessing Big Data for Investor-Led ESG Standards to Improve Corporate Human Rights Practice, which is engaging with the Sustainability Accounting Standards Board (SASB) to develop and define a strengthened set of disclosure standards that investors can use to persuade companies to improve labor rights for both direct employees and supply chain workers.

+Efforts to enable remedy for victims

+- → In July 2019, institutional investors including BlackRock were among the 206 major businesses that signed a "friend of the court" brief filed by the Human Rights Campaign and four other NGOs with the U.S. Supreme Court.
 The brief related to a trio of cases that may determine whether LGBTQ people are protected from discrimination under existing federal civil rights laws that prohibit sex discrimination in contexts ranging from the employment to housing, health care and education.
-The landmark brief has more corporate signers than any previous business brief in an LGBTQ non-discrimination case. → On the sixth anniversary of the Rana Plaza Building collapse, a group of 190 investors representing over US\$3 trillion in assets under management released a statement calling on the government of Bangladesh and the Bangladesh Garment Manufacturers and Exporters Association to negotiate an agreement allowing the Accord for Fire and Building Safety in Bangladesh (Accord) to continue its work protecting the safety of garment workers and providing remedy for the impacts of the collapse.
-CIVIL SOCIETY ENGAGEMENTS Efforts to prevent and mitigate adverse impacts on people → Following the catastrophic tailings dam failure at Vale's Brumadinho mine in Brazil, the Church of England Pensions Board and the Swedish Council of Ethics of the AP Funds led the formation of the Investor Mining & Tailings Safety Initiative.
-The objective of the initiative is to allow institutional investors active in extractive industries to engage with impacted communities, international experts, government representatives, and company representatives.
-Among other things, investors are asking companies to disclose information on tailings storage facilities.
-The Initiative is also calling for an international standard on tailings dams.
+The landmark brief has more corporate signers than any previous business brief in an LGBTQ nondiscrimination case. - → On the sixth anniversary of the Rana Plaza Building collapse, a group of 190 investors led by the Interfaith Center on Corporate Responsibility representing over US\$3 trillion in assets under management released a statement calling on the government of Bangladesh and the Bangladesh Garment Manufacturers and Exporters Association to negotiate an agreement allowing the Accord for Fire and Building Safety in Bangladesh (Accord) to continue its work protecting the safety of garment workers and providing remedy for the impacts of the collapse.